-In order for a parent with sole or primary physical custody to legally move their life and their children out-of-state, they will need to prove that the move is being done “in good faith”.
-This means that the move is not motivated by a desire to limit the other parent’s custody or visitation rights, and that the move will not hurt the children involved.
+In order for a parent with sole or primary physical custody to legally move their lives and their children out-of-state, they will need to prove that the move is being done “in good faith”.
+This means that the move is not motivated by a desire to limit the other parent’s custody or visitation rights and that the move will not hurt the children involved.
 Remember that when it comes to children and New Jersey law, courts will always make their decisions based on what they think is in the child’s best interest, and not necessarily what is in the individual parent’s best interest.

 Acceptable reasons for relocation can include: